FrankoATR/TetrisChafa/README.md

 ## Features
-- Menu has been added to know the controls.
-- The font was changed.
-- The icon was changed.
+- 2 new songs during the game.
+- Fixed waiting time before figures freeze.
-- The Background menu was changed.
+- The volume level was changed.
-- Fixed error that occurred when taking a block.
+- 1 new figure.

 ## Preview
 ![Preview](./img/preview1.png)